tagabaza/react-weather-app/README.md

             const {data} = await axios(`${REQUEST_URL}/search`, { params: { query: location }});
 ```

 I also got to make good use of the special propTypes property to make sure the data that I am recieving is valid.
-I was able to check the type of particular responses and in some instances make the response type required before moving on.
+I was able to check the type of particular responses and when an invalid value was provided for a prop, a warning was shown in the JavaScript console will helped with debugging the application.

 ```js
 CurrentDay.propTypes = {